 A Representative from the Carers Federation will be on site on the following dates:

 Bingham - 1st Thursday of every month

 Please see the posters displayed within the surgeries for dates.
 All Carers are welcome to come and meet Margaret who is our nominated support worker.
-For more information please call Margaret on 07739 237 443.
+For more information please call the Carer's Federation on 0115 962 9360.

 Alternatively, please speak to the carer's champion at your surgery:

 There are also a number of useful resources available online: